alexglez5/Tiger-Island---TeamA/README.md

-## Tiger-Island---TeamA
+# Tiger-Island---TeamA
-# In Order to Run to Accept Server Communication
+## In Order to Run to Accept Server Communication

-git checkout LastBranch

-git pull
+### Obtain the .java files and project directory

+From GitShell

+1. `git checkout LastBranch`

+2. `git pull`

+From Downloaded Zip

+unzip

 1. Open Project from folder named `Tiger-Island---TeamA`